A Guide to Google Business Profile Management: Setup, Optimization, and Beyond

 Posted on in Blog, Resources

-Google Business Profile, formerly known as Google My Business, is a free local listings tool, or business directory, that’s essential for creating a strong digital brand presence.
-It puts your business information in relevant Google search results and Google Maps – which is exactly where everyone wants it to be.
-That’s because the conversion rate for website visits coming from GBP is three to four times higher than it is for typical Google organic search traffic.
+Google Business Profile, formerly known as Google My Business, is a free local listings tool that has supplanted the yellow pages as the world’s go-to business directory.
+GBP is essential for creating a strong digital brand presence by putting your business information in relevant Google search results and Google Maps, which is exactly where everyone wants it to be.
+These local listings drive exceptionally high-quality traffic, with the average conversion rate for website visits coming from GBP being three to four times higher than traditional Google organic search traffic.

-Note: If you already set up your basic Google business listing, skip to the next sections to get optimization tips.
+Note: If you already set up your Google Business Profile, skip to the next sections to get optimization tips.

 1. Claim your business on Google.